New Zealand Retreat - January 2019

 We arrived back happy to enjoy a “pot luck supper” followed by a performance from the Silver Bay Pans Band and then more harp playing!

-Monday morning, we travelled to the beautiful Te Puna Quarry park, where after a restorative bush walk, we undertook 3 hours of training in Sound beds, this cutting edge technology harnesses the innate vibrations of harps and transmits them through sound beds, further details on this Program will be available online from April.
-This training complements our work as Health care musicians and is a good way to extend your career potential and music knowledge.
+Monday morning, we travelled to the beautiful Te Puna Quarry park, where after a restorative bush walk, we undertook 3 hours of training in Sound beds, this cutting edge technology harnesses the innate vibrations of harps and transmits them through sound beds.
+This training complements our work as Healthcare musicians and is a good way to extend career potential and music knowledge.

-The moment when we had to say good bye was hard, we had all grown together as a group and our voyaging was far ranging and life changing, perhaps it was the environment of Aotearoa, perhaps it was the influence of the materials we explored, I would like to think it was a result of the extraordinary people who chose to come together at this Retreat, whatever it was I want to thank all of you for giving so much to each other in this precious community.
+The moment when we had to say good bye was hard, we had all grown together as a group and our voyaging was far ranging and life changing, perhaps it was the environment of Aotearoa, perhaps it was the influence of the materials we explored.
+Marion says she would like to think it was a result of the extraordinary people who chose to come together at this Retreat, whatever it Marion thanks all of you for giving so much to each other in this precious community.

 Sign up for the course